scramjs/johnny-five-elements/README.md

 # Examples

-Here are some example applications written with JFive Web Components:
+Here are some example applications written with Johnny-Five Elements:

 * https://github.com/scramjs/web-copter